mlr-archive/wiki-old/GSOC-2015:-Implement-several-ensemble-SVMs-in-mlr.md

 **Expected Results:**
-* Identify the key building blocks of the above three methods (e.g. DC-SVM needs kernel k-means).
+* Write pseudo-code for the above three methods and identify building blocks (e.g. DC-SVM needs kernel k-means).

 * Implement these in mlr (some exist, some do not).
 These must be shown to work by themselves on benchmark data sets.